flowtsohg/mdx-m3-viewer/README.md

   // Sets default values for the default function implementations of BaseModel BaseModel.call(textureMap);

-  this.ready = true; // This model wont be used if ready isn't set to true.
+  this.ready = true; // Signal that this modsel was parsed successfully.
+If it isn't set, the model wont be used.
 }

 // Extend BaseModel